google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-service-worker.md

-<strong>Note:</strong>Services like <a href="https://letsencrypt.org/">Letsencrypt</a> let you procure SSL certificates for free to install on your server.
+Note: Services like <a href="https://letsencrypt.org/">Letsencrypt</a> let you procure SSL certificates for free to install on your server.